Properly organising a

 well-being and security of staff.

-picking area cannot be stored in the designated racking and are left in the
+warehouse picking area cannot be stored in the designated racking and are left

-aisles, it can create a potential trip hazard for individuals accessing the
+in the aisles, it can create a potential trip hazard for individuals accessing

-area for picking purposes.
-Therefore, it is crucial to prioritise compatibility
+the area for picking purposes.
+Therefore, it is crucial to prioritise

-among the storage equipment types to maintain a seamless flow of products
+compatibility among the storage equipment types to maintain a seamless flow of

 chain management issues to assist organisations and people in increasing the